unclejimbo/Euclid/README.md

 MIT for code not related to any third-party libraries.

-Otherwise it should follow whatever license the third-party libraries require, I guess?
+Otherwise it should follow whatever license the third-party libraries require.